Our India Papers collection contains published documents relating to British administration in India.

 India Papers enquiries

-You will find the collection listed in Library Search.
+You will find the collection listed in our main catalogue.
 The 'India Papers — guide to catalogue searching' will help you find details of items that we hold.

 Highlight from the collection: Indian Hemp Drugs Commission report